archercgt/GlobantExercises/README.md

 ## Description of the projects

 ### sqsLambdaFunction
 In this project AWS SNS service generates messages that are later taken and stored in a queue by the AWS SQS service .
-These SQS messages work as triggers of a Lambda function, which extracts the original SNS messages and print them in the console.
+These SQS messages work as triggers of a AWS Lambda function, which extracts the original SNS messages and print them in the console.

 ### sqsLambdaSdk
 This project does exactly the same that sqsLambdaFunction project, but uses AWS SDK for Java instead of Spring Cloud.